Losing Coolant But No Leak? Here’s Why And How To Fix

 Man Checking Engine Coolant

-Another reason your car could lose coolant with no leak and no overheating symptoms is that the leak is too small to notice.
-Pinhole leaks may only cause a few drops of coolant loss per month, hardly enough to leave a puddle.
+Another reason your car could lose coolant with no leak and no overheating symptoms is that the leak is too tiny to notice.
+Pinhole leaks may only cause a few drops of coolant loss per month, barely enough to leave a puddle.

-Coolant will escape as liquid or vapor, depending on the leak’s location.
-Since coolant is a blend of 50/50 antifreeze and water, it can evaporate if it drips on hot engine components.
+Coolant will escape as liquid or vapor, depending on the leak’s position.
+Since coolant is a mixture of 50/50 antifreeze and water, it can evaporate if it drips on hot engine components.

-There aren’t many symptoms to look for, but if you find the source, you may see trace amounts of white residue left behind.
+There aren’t many signs to look for, but if you find the source, you may see trace amounts of white residue left behind.

 Can’t Find A Coolant Leak?
 Here’s How To Stop Your Car From Losing Antifreeze